xwmx/nb/docs/index.markdown

 When no filename is specified, `nb add` uses the current datetime as the filename.

-`nb add` can also recieve piped content, which behaves the same as `nb add <string>`:
+`nb add` can also receive piped content, which behaves the same as `nb add <string>`:

 ```bash